Porrex I

-Porrex I was a legendary king of the Britons as accounted by Geoffrey of Monmouth.
-He was the son of Gorboduc and his death began a dynastic civil war.
+Porrex I was a fictional prince and possibly king of the Britons in the Matter of Britain, first appearing in Geoffrey of Monmouth's pseudo-history the Historia Regum Britanniae (c.
+1136).
+He was the son of Gorboduc and his death began a civil war.

-In the final years of Gorboduc's life, Porrex waged war with his brother, Ferrex.
-He planned to ambush his brother but his brother fled to Gaul to enlist the aide of Suhard, the king of the Franks.
-When Ferrex returned with a large Gaulish army, Porrex attacked and Ferrex and the army were defeated.
-Some time after, his mother, Judon, avenged Porrex's murder of Ferrex and hacked him to pieces in his sleep.
-His death sparked a civil war which would not be resolved until the reign of Dunvallo Molmutius.
-His death shifted the dominant genealogical royal house of Brutus to another house, Cornwall.
+When Gorboduc had grown old, Porrex began to argue with his brother, Ferrex about who was to be the next king.
+Porrex was more ambitious, and planned to murder his brother, causing Ferrex to flee to Gaul and enlist the aide of Suhard, the king of the Franks.
+When Ferrex returned with a large Frankish army, Porrex attacked, killing Ferrex and his army.
+Some time after, his mother, Judon (or Widen), avenged Porrex's murder of Ferrex and hacked him to pieces in his sleep.
+His death sparked a long civil war which divided Britain into five kingdoms, and continued until Dunvallo Molmutius managed to reunite Britain.

+Geoffrey does not mention when Gorboduc died, and it is unclear whether Porrex outlived him and became king of Britain, or not.
+Either way, Gorboduc and his sons were the last of the royal house of Brutus, with Dunvallo Molmutius being from the house of Cornwall.

 Later tradition

 Porrex was a central character in Thomas Norton and Thomas Sackville's play Gorboduc (1561).